Motif Investing Review: Get Up to $150 Cash Back!

 They Offer Pre-made Ones As Well: What if you don’t have a specific kind of focus you want to create?
-Simple – Motif Investing has roughly 100 pre-made motifs to you can choose from.
+Simple – Motif Investing has over 100 pre-made motifs to you can choose from.
 They have a very straightforward interface to use to narrow down ones to choose from if that is your desire.
 You simply log in to your account and you can search by different sectors and industries to see what pre-made motifs are available.
 I will note they offer both equity and fixed income motifs to choose from.

-Straightforward Pricing: The pricing with Motif Investing is very straightforward, in that you pay $9.95 per motif you choose to invest in.
+Straightforward Pricing: The pricing with Motif Investing is very straightforward, in that you pay a flat $9.95 per motif you choose to invest in.
 The nice thing about the motif is that if you choose to remove or change up a certain stock in your motif you can do so for $4.95 per trade.

 Extensive Social Network: The other nice feature about Motif Investing is they have a fairly extensive social network.
 They have one in-house that allows you to share investing ideas with others and they also allow you to invite friends of yours from your social media networks.
-Social media is becoming more of a player in the online brokerage space and Motif has done a good job of taking a unique spin on it.
+Social media is becoming more of a player in the online brokerage space and Motif Investing has done a great job of taking a unique spin on it.

 Advantages of Motif Investing